Message From The Founding Coach

 Tim has a great desire to give back to young football players.
 He would like to pass on the knowledge and tools that he was given to succeed through various football camps.
 Tim’s biggest goal is to give back to the community.

-- 2016 – Present defensive line coach for the Alberta Under U18 team.
+- 2016 – Present defensive line coach for the Alberta U18 team.

-- 2014 – Present defensive line coach Calgary Colts Junior football team
+- 2014 – 2016 Defensive line coach Calgary Colts Junior football team

 - 2012- Attended Edmonton Eskimo Coaches Clinic.